 My practice is typically one of recycling, re-

 Preoccupations have often reflected my past life and can have autobiographical elements, for instance muffling a full-

 Pallets and containers in my work represent the huge volumes of international trade, and gold stands for its value.
 The Chinese Dream (referring to an aspiration to dominate world trade) is a stack of humble pallets.
 The ‘lucky’ sixth one is gilded with pure gold leaf from China – transforming it into a ‘precious’ but useless object.
-My current participation in The Other MA (TOMA), has seen the introduction of some ‘commercial techniques’ to my work which serve to highlight themes.
-This is exemplified in The American Dream, where instead of the gold being laboriously hand applied, I commissioned a professional ‘body shop’ to custom spray the Cozy Coupe to take on a Jeff Koons look.
+The introduction of some ‘commercial techniques’ to my work served to highlight themes.
+This is exemplified in The American Dream, where instead of the gold being laboriously hand applied, I commissioned a company to custom spray the Cozy Coupe to take on a Jeff Koons look.
 This familiar toy, probably the world's best-

 I have been collecting rubbish on Southend beaches twice a month for a year.
 It turned out that most of the effort went into washing the finds.
 This was closer than I had thought to my previous practice of obsessively covering junk to transform the unwanted into art.
 The initial art outcomes are documentary films and images of the finds using photographs and scans.
 The digital prints were created to remind the viewer of scientific microscope images of plankton and minerals.